Kerala govt issues new guidelines for short-term visits to state

 Thiruvananthapuram, June 15: The Kerala government on Monday released guidelines for short-term visits to the state.

-The order stated,"They (visitors) shall provide details of local itinerary along with purpose of visit, local accommodation&contact person.
+The order stated, "They (visitors) shall provide details of local itinerary along with purpose of visit, local accommodation&contact person.
 Any deviations from this shall be informed to authorities with valid reasons."

 Kerala Govt issues SOP & health advisories for short visits to the state; says,"They (visitors) shall provide details of local itinerary along with purpose of visit, local accommodation&contact person.
 Any deviations from this shall be informed to authorities with valid reasons." pic.twitter.com/bqLtSYSP86— ANI (@ANI) June 15, 2020